How to Hire the Perfect Caregiver

 Unfortunately, these are not questions that you can ask during an interview!
 You have to rely on references and your own gut.
 Here is what I have learned.

 1. Stalk the caregiver online.

 This seems creepy, but it’s not.
 This is someone who will be taking care of your child!
-From my stealth sleuthing, I discovered how involved our former nanny was in the planning of the neighborhood playground.
+From my stealth sleuthing, I discovered how involved our former nanny was in our community and specifically, the planning of the neighborhood playground.
 SCORE!